Patriots release CB Stephon Gilmore in surprise move

 - Oops!Something went wrong.Please try again later.

-Patriots release Stephon Gilmore outright in shocking move originally appeared on NBC Sports Boston
+Patriots release Stephon Gilmore outright in shocking move originally appeared on NBC Sports Chicago

 Stephon Gilmore won't return to the New England Patriots in Week 6, after all.